collinhover/kaiopua/plans/gaming_influences.md

 ========
 ###Collin Hover, Graduate Thesis: Kaiopua

 List of Games that may have influenced the project
 1. alphabetical game name (with genre)
 2. one sentence description
 3. why I played
 4. what we may learn from the game (intentional or not)

+##Summary
+I tend to play games more for the aspect of interaction with others through gaming, with a preference for playing with friends as opposed to alone.
+Unique core mechanics, i.e. something I haven't experienced before, is the other major reason I seem to play games, as I am always seeking out new challenges.
+Exploration is another driving force for why I play any game, though it is not as common as the others and is most prominent in games with non-linear gameplay.

 ####Aion (MMORPG)
 * One: Persistent world in which two factions battle each other for survival on a dying world